I tried basic authentication using Apache

 sudo systemctl restart httpd

-The settings should now be reflected, so search for http://example.com again and check the display.
+The settings should now be reflected, so search for http://example.com again to check the display

-The basic authentication image is displayed! ! !
-Just to be sure, I entered the username and password I had set, and the image in index.html was displayed properly! ! !
+The basic authentication image was displayed!!!
+Just to be sure, I entered the username and password I had set, and the image in index.html was displayed correctly!!!

 summary

-When setting up basic authentication, you might get nervous because it won't show up even though you've set it up, but I learned the importance of not worrying and just googling it.
-Up until now, I've been mainly studying apache, but next time I'd like to write about how to do basic authentication with nginx on my blog.
+When setting up basic authentication, you might get frustrated if it doesn't show up even after you've set it up, but I learned the importance of not panicking and just googling and researching.
+Up until now, I've mainly been studying Apache, but from now on I'd like to write about how to set up basic authentication for nginx on my blog

-Thank you for reading and I have just previewed the theme of my next blog.
-I hope you have a nice summer.
+I have just previewed the theme of my next blog, so thank you for reading.
+Have a great summer!

 If you found this article helpful , please give it a like!